 What is ursolic acid?

-Ursolic acid is a naturally-derived triterpenoid found in fruits and plants (apples, rosemary, oregano, and waxy berries) that acts as a defensive compound against pathogenic microbes and herbivores.
-As for skincare, ursolic acid packs quite a few benefits thanks to its antioxidant, anti-inflammatory, and antibacterial properties.[1]
+Ursolic acid is a naturally-derived compound found in fruits and plants (like apples, rosemary, oregano, and berries) that protects against pathogenic microbes.
+In the context of skin, ursolic acid packs quite a few benefits thanks to its antioxidant, anti-inflammatory, and antibacterial properties.[1]

 Ursolic acid benefits for skin

-By interfering with free radicals, ursolic acid not only has the potential to mitigate UV damage and delay photoaging but also to reduce the degradation of epidermal lipids.[3]
-Since these lipids (think ceramides) have the role of fortifying the skin’s barrier, ursolic acid works wonders supporting skin recovery, especially when the protective barrier is compromised — as proved by The Journal of Dermatology.[4]
+By interfering with free radicals, ursolic acid not only has the potential to mitigate UV damage and photoaging but also to reduce the degradation of epidermal lipids.[3]
+These lipids have the role of maintaining the function of the skin’s barrier.
+By protecting them, ursolic acid can provide additional benefits in supporting skin recovery.[4]

-But as far as the list of benefits goes, the research into ursolic acid is far from conclusive, so ursolic acid in skincare remains, at the best, a questionable ingredient.
-It might not be the most researched one, but it’s definitely good to have it in your skincare arsenal.
+As far as the list of benefits goes, the research into ursolic acid is far from conclusive.
+That being said, ursolic acid remains, at best, a questionable ingredient in the skincare scene.
+It might not be the most researched one, but it’s definitely good to have it in your products.

 - Nighat Sultana (2011) Clinically useful anticancer, antitumor, and antiwrinkle agent, ursolic acid and related derivatives as medicinally important natural product, Journal of Enzyme Inhibition and Medicinal Chemistry, 26:5, 616-642, DOI: 10.3109/14756366.2010.546793